mode80/ready_player_zero/README.md

 ## Notes
 - The environment is currently set up for the game Joust, but can be adapted for other MAME-supported games.
 - Ensure that the MAME server is running before attempting to connect with the Python environment.
+- This is very much a work in progress.
+Let's call it v0.4.
+It's (probably) functional.

 ## Future Improvements
 - Implement support for multiple MAME games